Skip to main content

 The third ventricle is found within the diencephalon.

-• Which of the following is a function of the thalamus?
+• What is a function of the thalamus?

 The thalamus acts as a relay station for sensory information going to the cerebral cortex.